-- 2.17 The Senior Leadership Team must ensure that staff are aware of their responsibilities under these Rules, receive adequate training and guidance and that they and their Officers comply with these Rules at all times. - 2.18 The Senior Leadership Team must ensure that Value for Money is achieved in all procurements. - 2.18 The Senior Leadership Team must ensure that they have in place a scheme of delegation that records in writing what action Officers are authorised to take under these Rules. - 2.19 In the interests of forward planning, the Senior Leadership Team should prepare, maintain, and review a rolling schedule in respect of procurement activities with a total value over £50,000. - 2.20 The Senior Leadership Team is responsible for ensuring that the Council's Contracts Register is updated as required following procurement activity. - 2.21 The Senior Leadership Team must ensure all staff secure an electronic copy of the signed contract in the relevant Directorate within Q:\17 Legal Services\17 09 Contracts Register\Contracts.
-Officers must then provide Legal Services with any paper copies of the Contract for the subsequent storage and safe keeping. - 2.22 For the appointment of Consultants, the Senior Leadership Team will ensure all contracts are recorded on the electronic Contracts Register, no matter of the estimated total value. - 2.23 Where an Officer within the Senior Leadership Team has a potential conflict of interest within a procurement process, the Officer must declare this immediately to the relevant Chief Officer and Monitoring Officer.
+- 2.14 The Senior Leadership Team must ensure that they and their Officers comply with these Rules at all times. - 2.15 The Senior Leadership Team must ensure that Value for Money is achieved in all procurements. - 2.16 The Senior Leadership Team must ensure that they have in place a scheme of delegation that records in writing what action Officers are authorised to take under these Rules. - 2.17 In the interests of forward planning, the Senior Leadership Team should prepare, maintain and review a rolling schedule in respect of procurement activities with a total value over £50,000. - 2.18 The Senior Leadership Team is responsible for ensuring that the Council's Contracts Register is updated as required following procurement activity. - 2.19 Where an Officer within the Senior Leadership Team has a potential conflict of interest within a procurement process, the Officer must declare this immediately to the relevant Chief Officer and Monitoring Officer.
 The Officer may be required to withdraw from the procurement process.
-Any Officer who fails to declare such a conflict of interest may be subject to disciplinary proceedings and sanctions.
+Any Officer who fails to declare such a conflict of interest may be subject to disciplinary proceedings and sanctions and risks being prosecuted under the Bribery Act 2010.

-A 'Conflict of Interest Declaration - Confidentiality Agreement' form can be obtained from the procurement portal Via Welland Procurement.
+A 'Conflict of Interest Declaration - Confidentiality Agreement' form can be obtained from the procurement portal.